Accessibility links

 • Higher: "President Unveils Bold Economic Overhaul Plan"

-The default Temperature / Top P values for Pangea AI are set appropriately for most use cases, based on the purpose of the text and its intended audience.
+The default Temperature / Top P values for Pangea AI should be appropriate in most cases.
 If your service has special requirements, changes to the Temperature / Top P might help to produce the desired results.
+If you would like to test the impact of different Temperature / Top P values, contact Pangea Customer Care.

 Need help?